turingschool/front-end-curriculum/lessons/module-1/js-2.md

 - See [vocab](http://frontend.turing.io/lessons/module-1/js-1.html) for JS I
 - `Anonymous Function` A function without a name
-- `Scope` Determines the accessibility/visibility of variables and other expressions
+- `Scope` Determines the accessibility/visibility of variables and functions
 - `Hoisting` The process of implicitly moving the declaration of variables and functions to the top of their scope
 - `Literal`  A way of declaring a data structure and its values at the same time
-- `Array` Used to store a list of data items/multiple values under a single variable name
+- `Array` Used to store a collection of data items/multiple values under a single variable name
 - `Loops` A quick and easy way to do something repeatedly
 - `Control Flow` The order in which the computer executes statements in a script.
 The order of execution can change whenever the computer runs across the (extremely frequent) structures that change the control flow, such as conditionals and loops.
+- `DRY` Programming principle that means `Don't Repeat Yourself`

 # More on Functions